kyleranous/api_toolkit/docs/rules.md

 ```

 ## custom
-the custom Rule allows for passing custom defined validation checks by defining a lambda or function that returns `True` or `False`
+the custom Rule allows for passing custom defined validation checks by defining a lambda or function that returns `True` or `False`.
+Since custom allows the execution of possibly untrusted code, it is up to the developer using the package to add checks to make sure malicious code is not being passed.

 *Note* custom rule can not be set using the string method of setting up a RuleSet.

 **Passing a lambda function to `custom`**